-Grateful for an incredible Easter.
-I am so thankful for this blessing every year of New Beginnings, New Hopes and New Joy!
-He is Risen and abundance overflows from His love and devotion.
+I’m so grateful for an incredible Easter!
+I am so thankful for the blessing of new beginnings, new hopes, and new joy!
+“He is Risen,” and abundance overflows from His love and devotion.
 Today I am most grateful for His forgiveness.

 The Holidays of the Past

 Holidays used to mark the most challenging times for me when I first started my journey of healthy living without alcohol.
 On Easter, in the past, I would have taken great care in picking out the best orange juice, maybe even freshly squeezed, to mix with my dry bubbly!
 In years past, this would have been the highlight of my grocery trip.
 Alcohol selection would have assuredly trumped the choices of sides to go with the ham.
 Ham was always the main attraction, as my Dad finds it sacrilegious to change meats on such an important holiday!
 I went for smoke pork chops this year, but he called to proclaim that he had picked up a spiral ham!

 This year as I left for church I was overwhelmed with gratitude, feeling thankful for the changes that are allowing me to live in peace.
 I spent my shopping trip this year giggling at the egg section with already hard-boiled eggs that were beautifully colored.
 I felt no judgment.
 Maybe the already colored eggs are for the grandma’s and grandpa’s with babies coming over and the need to have some eggs to hide, but no time to color them.
 I hoped it wasn’t because we are all so busy and overworked as that we are skipping the creative art of dying eggs and stinking our house up with vinegar.
 I took great care in grabbing Easter cupcakes and strawberry shortcake makings because it was also my 26-year-old daughter’s birthday.